PINTO0309/onnx2tf/README.md

   -easm, --enable_auto_split_model
     Force auto split regardless of the ONNX file size.
     Uses --auto_split_max_size as the target partition size.
+    In `flatbuffer_direct`, this forces the shared ModelIR split planner to run and emit split manifest outputs even if the size estimate would otherwise fit in one partition.

   -asms AUTO_SPLIT_MAX_SIZE, --auto_split_max_size AUTO_SPLIT_MAX_SIZE
     Target maximum size per partition when auto-split is triggered or forced.
     Supported units: KB, MB, GB (e.g. 900MB, 1GB, 1536KB).
     Bare numbers are treated as MB.
-    When specified, this value is also used as the target size for --auto_split_tflite_by_size.
+    When specified, this value is also used as the target size for --enable_auto_split_model.
     Default: 1GB

+  --eval_split_models {unsplit_tflite,onnx}
+    Evaluate split partitions sequentially using split manifest output.
+    Specify `unsplit_tflite` to compare against the unsplit/base TFLite model, or `onnx` to compare against ONNX Runtime output.
+    Available only with `--tflite_backend flatbuffer_direct`
+    and requires `--enable_auto_split_model`.
+    Writes `*_split_accuracy_report.json`.
+    `*_accuracy_report.json` remains the unsplit base float32 TFLite vs ONNX report.

   -dgc, --disable_group_convolution
     Disable GroupConvolution and replace it with SeparableConvolution for